-After the over-indulgence of the festive season, it is time for healthier eating, but in no way that means that one cannot tuck into scrumptious food anymore.
+After the over-indulgence of the festive season, it is time for healthier eating, but in no way does that mean that one cannot tuck into scrumptious food anymore.

 But I have a secret card up my sleeve too which adds extra goodness!

-Nowadays Carmien tea is specifically known for their wide and extended range of herbal, flower, and now so popular pyramid tea blends with unique flavour combinations, all of them meticulously blended and packed on the farm.
+Nowadays Carmién Tea is specifically known for its wide and extended range of herbal, flower, and now so popular pyramid tea blends with unique flavour combinations, all of them meticulously blended and packed on the farm.

-Of course, I enjoy plenty of cups of tea, but for years now Carmien also forms part of my spice cupboard.
-Apart from making litres of ice-tea daily, I use it a lot in my cooking too.
+Of course, I enjoy plenty of cups of tea, but for years now Carmién also formed part of my spice cupboard.
+Apart from making litres of ice tea daily, I use it a lot in my cooking too.

 Hint: When looking for a sweeter or spicy taste, use red rooibos blends, but when cooking meat, beans, or lentils where you want a more herbal flavour, use the green rooibos blends.